FaceONNX/FaceONNX/netstandard/README.md

 To get started with **FaceONNX**, it is recommended to look at the repository with [examples](FaceONNX.Examples).

 # FaceONNX.Core
 **FaceONNX.Core** is a small sub-library for tensor processing and drawing recognition results.
+It is avaliable on [NuGet](https://www.nuget.org/packages/FaceONNX.Core) too.

 # License
 **FaceONNX** is released under the [MIT](LICENSE) license.